-Characteristic symptoms of colorectal cancer include changes in bowel habits and bleeding from the bottom.
-Treatment will involve surgery, followed in some cases by chemotherapy or radiation therapy.
-In many cases colorectal cancer is curable if detected sufficiently early in the course of the disease.
+Characteristic symptoms of colorectal cancer include changes in bowel habits and bleeding from the rectum.
+Treatment involves surgery, followed in some cases by chemotherapy or radiation therapy.
+In many cases, colorectal cancer is curable if detected sufficiently early in the course of the disease.

-About the bowel and colorectal cancerBowel cancer was the most common cancer in New Zealand adults in 2010 (equal with prostate cancer) accounting for 14% of all cancer registrations.
+About the bowel and colorectal cancerBowel cancer, along with prostate cancer, is one of the most commonly diagnosed cancers among New Zealand adults with around 3000 new cases per year.
 New Zealand has one of the highest rates of bowel cancer and deaths from bowel cancer in the western world.

-The bowel is a 6-metre-long tube of muscle that’s part of the digestive system, extending from the stomach to the rectum and anus.
+The bowel is a 6-metre-long tube of muscle that is part of the digestive system (gastrointestinal tract) extending from the stomach to the rectum and anus.

 The stomach breaks down food and liquid, which is then passed into the small bowel to be digested.
 From there, nutrients are absorbed into the blood stream while the remains pass into the large bowel, which is made up of two parts - the colon and the rectum.
-The 1.5 metre long colon removes liquid from digested food and turns it into solid waste.
-The 12-15 centimetre-long rectum holds this solid waste until it is expelled through the anus as a bowel motion (also referred to as stools or faeces).
+The 1.5 metre-long colon removes liquid from digested food and turns it into solid waste.
+The 12 to 15 centimetre-long rectum holds this solid waste until it is expelled through the anus as a bowel motion (also referred to as stools or faeces).